Accessibility Quick Links

 Create reminders to make manual payments

-- Set an alarm in your mobile phone to remind you of your credit card payment at the same time each month
+- Set an alarm in your phone at the same time every month to remind you of your credit card payment.

-- Elect for paper or paperless statements, whichever works better for you, to ensure your credit card payment is top of mind
+- Make sure you sign up for paper or paperless statements, whichever works for you, so your credit card payment is always top of mind.

 Pay more than the minimum balance

-With your plan in place to avoid late payments, the next thing to consider is reducing credit card interest charges.
-If you pay less than the statement amount in a month (or if you take cash advances or make balance transfers or write cheques on your credit card account), you will incur interest charges.
+If you pay less than the statement amount in a month, take cash advances, make balance transfers or write cheques on your credit card account, you’ll incur interest charges.
 This is calculated based on the credit card’s annual interest rate.
 If you pay less than the full balance, this interest rate will be charged on the balance, from the transaction date.

-All credit cards come with detailed rates and fees disclosures so you can be a knowledgeable cardholder.
-Learn more about CIBC’s credit card rates and fees.
-Be sure to review these so that you’re not surprised when your statement comes.
-Figuring that amount into your monthly budget will put you in the best financial scenario.
-If have more questions about paying your credit card bill, you can contact a CIBC customer service representative at 1-800-465-4653.
+All credit cards come with detailed rate and fee disclosures so you can be a knowledgeable cardholder.
+To learn more about CIBC’s credit card rates and fees, review the CIBC Credit Card Summary of Annual Interest Rates and Fees (PDF, 35 KB) Opens in a new window..
+Understanding the fine print means you won’t be surprised when your statement comes in.
+Plus, it may be a good idea to calculate your credit card bill before it’s posted so you can plan your monthly budget.
+If you have more questions about paying your credit card bill, you can contact a CIBC customer service representative at 1-800-465-4653 Opens your phone app..